 06 of 07

 Atop your counter-top you will need two dedicated 20-amp, 120/125-volt circuits to run your small appliance loads, including devices such toasters, electric griddles, coffee pots, blenders, etc. Two circuits are the minimum required by Code; you can also install more if your needs require them.

 When planning the circuits and the location of outlets, try to imagine where you will place appliances on your countertop.
 If in doubt, add additional circuits for the future.

 Circuits powering plug-in receptacles serving countertop appliances should always have both GFCI and AFCI protection.

 07 of 07

 Of course, a kitchen wouldn't be complete without a lighting circuit to brighten the cooking area.
-A 15-amp, 120/125-volt dedicated circuit is required to power the ceiling fixtures, canister lights, under-cabinet lights and strip lights if you have them.
+At a minimum, one 15-amp, 120/125-volt dedicated circuit is required to power the ceiling fixtures, canister lights, under-cabinet lights, and strip lights, if you have them.

 Each set of lights should have its own switch, allowing you to control the lighting.
 Always consider future needs, as well.
 You may want to add a ceiling fan in the future, or maybe a bank of track lights.
 For this reason, it's not a bad idea to install a 20-amp circuit for the general lighting use, even though Code only requires a 15-amp circuit.